n8mob/n8mob.github.io/_posts/2025-04-24-Resume-Odyssey.md

 ## Final Thoughts

 I still love the idea of a living résumé.
 But for now?
-I keep a `.pages` file, a current PDF, and a few +markdown+ org-mode notes.
+I keep a `.pages` file, a current PDF, and a few ~~markdown~~ org-mode notes.

 And maybe one day...
 I’ll make Résumé Engine 2.0.